trifrost-js/website/public/9b693e73-9696-4daf-a3ec-ab591897c528/jsx-script-behavior.md

 And is exactly how the news section filter on this website works 🤓

+> Want another cool example?
+Check out this [Synth Background](https://github.com/trifrost-js/website/blob/main/src/components/atoms/SynthBackground.tsx) component (which is what you see if you scroll all the way down on this page on a desktop browser).

 ---

-### Security Notes
+### 🛡 Security & CSP
+TriFrost scripts:
+- Respect `nonce` values from the context
-- Scripts are safely serialized using a stringified function body (not `eval`)
+- Scripts are safely serialized without `eval`
-- Data payloads are safely embedded via JSON.stringify with escaping
-- Hydration code **is sandboxed** in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) to **prevent scope leakage**.
+- Code and data payloads **are sandboxed** in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) to **prevent scope leakage**.

-- You should still audit for unsafe inline logic if CSP policies are strict
+No runtime globals.
+No unsafe scopes.

+---

+### Best Practices
+- ✅ Define script once with createScript()
+- ✅ Co-locate behavior with elements

 ---